Jack Carr (billiards player): Biography

 Carr successfully played challenge matches for money, but lost most of his winnings through gambling.
 He had a successful playing tour in Spain playing the Spanish version of billiards, but, as he had in England, soon lost most of the proceeds.

-Carr success in challenge matches for money led to him having backers for him to play for 100 guineas a side against any challenger by 1825.
+Carr’s success in challenge matches for money led to him having backers for him to play for 100 guineas a side against any challenger by 1825.

 In 1825 Kentfield challenged Carr, but Carr was too ill to play, and Kentfield assumed the title of Champion, for which he was unchallenged for 24 years.